-Dispute Codes: OPR / MNR
+Dispute Codes: OPR

-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order for unpaid rent.
+This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an order of possession.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on June 14, 2012, the landlord served the tenant in person with the Notice of Direct Request Proceeding.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 12, 2013, the landlord served the tenant inperson with the Notice of Direct Request Proceeding.

 Section 90 of the Act provides that a document served in this manner is deemed to have been received on that same date.
 Based on the written submissions of the landlord, I find that the tenant has been duly served with the Direct Request Proceeding documents.